 Subconjunctival hemorrhage

-Traumatic childbirth can cause blood vessels under the skin around the eye to rupture, leaving the baby with a subconjunctival hemorrhage.
+Traumatic childbirth can cause blood vessels under the infant’s skin around the eye to rupture, leaving the baby with a subconjunctival hemorrhage.
 Redness appears around the infant’s eye, making it seem like a bruise.
 A red patch on the white of the damaged eye can also occur.

 Forceps and Vacuum Extractor Trauma